-\emph{Phase diagrams}---The $\mu$SR results identify a gapless QSL ground state in \ce{NaYbSe2} and allow to establish an experimental H-T phase diagram (Fig. 4(a)), in combination of our previous thermodynamic measurements\cite{Zhang2020,Zhang2020a}.
-In the region of T $\textless$ 0.3 K and H $\textless$ 200 G, the spin system is in the gapless quantum spin liquid phase.
+\emph{Phase diagram}---The $\mu$SR results identify a gapless QSL ground state in \ce{NaYbSe2} and allow to establish an experimental H-T phase diagram (Fig. 6), {in combination of our study of the CEF excitations of \ce{NaYbSe2}\cite{Zhu2020} and the measurements of the magnetic susceptibility, magnetization, and heat capacity of \ce{NaYbSe2} at finite temperatures\cite{Zhang2020a}.} In the region of T $\textless$ 0.3 K and H $\textless$ 200 G, the spin system is in the gapless quantum spin liquid phase.
 A weak static field contributed by nuclear moment little affects the ground state, and a weak applied magnetic field ($\sim$ 50 G) can offset the static field.
 In particular, the spin relaxation rate $\lambda$ given by the ZF-$\mu$SR measurements, basically remains constant ($\sim$ 0.9 $\mu s^{-1}$) in this temperature range, exactly similar to the experimental observation of a gapless quantum spin liquid in \ce{YbMgGaO4}\cite{li2016muon}.

 Considering the phase diagram along the axis of magnetic field.
 A magnetic field of $\sim$ 1000 G can suppress the non-static uniform field and hence destroy the QSL state.
 But there is no sign of phase transition around this magnetic field, as we have seen from the thermodynamic results under the same conditions\cite{liu2018rare}.
 It may mean that the spin system enters a paramagnetic state or transition state in the magnetic field region.
 A larger magnetic field ($\textgreater$ 3 T) induces magnetically ordered phases, which have been observed and studied in \ce{NaYbO2}\cite{bordelon2019field} and \ce{NaYbS2}\cite{ma2020spin}.